BelRarr/conference-checklist/README.md

 Thanks to Jonathan McKinney for his contribution to this checklist.
 You can find his at <http://blog.ucomsgeek.com/2018/08/tips-and-tricks-unofficial-party-and.html>.
 You can also find him on Twitter at [@ucomsgeek](https://twitter.com/ucomsgeek)

+Thanks to David Bargna for his contribution to this checklist.
+You can find him on Twitter at [@d_bargna](https://twitter.com/d_bargna)